JorgeMartinezPizarro/mathist/README.md

 ## TODO, or what is comming

 1 - An experimental feature involves mersenne primes generation and test.
 For that I created a separated repository to test and benchmark different languages for the arithmetic computation, https://github.com/JorgeMartinezPizarro/lucas-lehmer-server.
 Currently I am working on a GPU based implementation.
 Inspired on the GIMPS project.
 A lot have been done since the first time I looked at this problem years ago.
-LLT is not the way to check, before that some probabilistic tests should be used to speed it up.
 My current record with CPU goes up to a mersenne prime with about 300000 digits, yet very small.
 Let's see what can a modern GPU do.
+Furthermore, LLT is being replaced by PRP in 2021.
+Besides it, trial divisions and Fermat little theorem may be used before to speed it up.

 2 - Avoid main thread usage on the backend.
 In the first versions I just wanted to try out nextjs.
 Backend in js may be an issue if it uses the main thread.
 Nginx load balancer is a workaround but I want to go for multithread single js docker.
 Let see if I get it working.

+3 - Parallelization of Segmented Sieve algorithm, I would like to speed up the process of counting primes up to a number.
+The current record is about 10**23.

 ## Start